 Everybody's circumstances are different, but to decide if you need trauma insurance, it's worth asking what would happen if you suddenly lost your ability to earn an income, even for a short period, and looking at the state of your finances.

-It's worth taking a look at your own personal circumstances, including family history of illnesses, your dependents and the debts you hold (e.g. mortgage or car loans) to decide how much cover you need.
+Take a look at your own personal circumstances, including family history of illness, your dependents and the debts you hold (e.g. mortgage or car loans) to decide how much cover you need.

 You will also be asked these questions as part of your application process to help your provider decide whether to cover you and for how much.

 Below are some important questions which might help you determine whether trauma cover would support you in the event of a serious illness or injury:Compare & Save